Sylvie Poinsot

 • 2011 (August): "Eloge du vivant", Painting, Galerie Arts et Société, Paris.

-• 2006 (March): Virtual exhibition on the theme of the circus, Pastel, Site: ARTSCAD, Internet.
+• 2006 (March): Virtual exhibition on the theme of circus, Pastel, Site: ARTSCAD, Internet.

 • 2005 (Jan-Feb): "Interrogations et ruptures", Pastel, Théâtre de la Main d'Or, Paris.